-Health Systems Strengthening Director, USAID Global Health and Supply Chain Program – Procurement and Supply Management (GHSC-PSM) Project Ethiopia Fikreslassie Alemu Kibret
+Health Systems Strengthening Director, USAID Global Health Supply Chain Program–Procurement and Supply Management (GHSC-PSM) in Ethiopia Fikreslassie Alemu Kibret

 by Fikreslassie Alemu Kibret

 Two supply chain experts, Bongisiwe Mosekoa and Fikreslassie Alemu, share strategies they’ve applied in Eswatini and Ethiopia to address social factors and systems challenges behind medical commodity uptake, implement inclusive delivery practices for last mile distribution, and ensure sustained health outcomes for everyone, including underserved populations such as people living with HIV/AIDS, youth, pastoralists and…